uon-hci/tools/docs/docs/SHP-course.md

 ### Select the participants sample

-It is important to properly select the **sample**, the sall group that is representative of the **population**.
+It is important to properly select the **sample**, the small group that is representative of the **population**.
 This sample must be the most representative of the population possible, in order to make more general statements about the results.

 There are multiple types of sampling, depending on if the notion of probability accuracy is desired.
 The three major ones are:

-- **Random**: selecting random participants, with each particiant having an equal chance of being selected,
+- **Random**: selecting random participants, with each participant having an equal chance of being selected,
 - **Systematic**: selecting every *nth* participant,
 - **Stratified random**: first diving the population into meaningful groups, then selecting randomly.